Tob1asDocker/docker-pandoc/README.md

 ### Information:

-Image with pandoc for gitlab-ci.

-For the GitLab of the federal state Rhineland-Palatinate in Germany.
+Image with Pandoc for GitLab (gitlab-ci) of Rhineland-Palatinate in Germany.

 ### How to use this image (example)